maxwolf621/Notes/SpringNote/SpringWithDatabase/Redis.md

 ## Tips

-- Define `TTLs`
-Time-to-live (TTL), is the time span after which your Cache will be deleting an entry.
-If you want to fetch data only once a minute, just guard it with a` @Cacheable` Annotation and set the TTL to `1` minute.
+- Time-to-live (TTL), is the time span after which your Cache will be deleting an entry.
+If you want to fetch data only once a minute, just guard it with a `@Cacheable` Annotation and set the TTL to `1` minute.

-- Implement Serializable: If you are adding an object in Redis cache then the object should implement a Serializable interface.
+- Implement `Serializable`: If you are adding an object in Redis cache then the object should implement a Serializable interface.

 - Redis Cache Limits: When cache size reaches the memory limit, old data is removed to make a place for a new one.
 Although Redis is very fast, **it still has no limits on storing any amount of data on a 64-bit system.
 It can only store 3GB of data on a 32-bit system.**

 - Never Call Cacheable Method from the same class
-  - The reason is that Spring proxy the access to these methods to make the Cache Abstraction work.
+The reason is that Spring proxy the access to these methods to make the Cache Abstraction work.
 When you call it within the same class this Proxy mechanic is not kicking in.
 By this, you basically bypass your Cache and make it non-effective.

 - Use `Lettuce`, If you need something highly scalable
 `Lettuce` is a scalable **thread-safe, non-blocking** Redis client based on netty and Reactor.
- `Jedis` is easy to use and supports a vast number of Redis features, however, it is not thread-safe and needs connection pooling to work in a multi-threaded environment.
+- Use `Jedis` is easy to use and supports a vast number of Redis features, however, it is not thread-safe and needs connection pooling to work in a multi-threaded environment.

 ## `@Transactional` Support